HL7/davinci-epdx/source/pages/Conventions.md

 active: Conventions
 ---

-This implementation guide uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:
+This implementation guide (IG) uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:

 SHALL indicates requirements that must be met to be conformant with the specification.